TungTran2095/Medsal/README.md

 1. Go to your Supabase Project.
 2. Navigate to the **SQL Editor** (usually found in the left sidebar).
 3. Click on **New query** (or "+ New query").
-4. For each function below, paste its SQL code into the editor and click **Run**.
-Ensure you are copying *only* the SQL function definition block.
+4. For each function below, **carefully copy the ENTIRE SQL code block provided** (from `CREATE OR REPLACE FUNCTION` down to the final `$$;`) and paste it into the editor.
+Ensure no extra characters, comments, or lines are included outside of what's provided for each function block.
+5. Click **Run** for each function.

 #### `get_public_tables`